 The case cannot be reviewed by an expert until we have received all the necessary records.
 Regrettably, after the review process has begun, we cannot add more records or test results to a case, so the expert will not be able to review them.
 If new information does become available while your child’s case is underway, you are welcome to open and pay for a new case, and we can request the same expert who reviewed the first case.
 Please be aware that we can’t guarantee the same expert will be available.

 - Who chooses the doctor providing the second opinion for my child?

 After carefully reviewing your second opinion request and your child’s medical records, our experienced team will determine which UCSF Benioff Children’s Hospitals specialist is most appropriate.
-However, you may request a particular doctor, and Grand Rounds as well as UCSF will try to accommodate your wishes, though we can’t guarantee that specialist will be assigned to your child’s case.
+However, you may request a particular doctor, and Included Health as well as UCSF will try to accommodate your wishes, though we can’t guarantee that specialist will be assigned to your child’s case.